The Laurel VEC

 “All applications for station licenses, or modifications or renewals thereof, shall set forth such facts as the Commission [The FCC] by regulation may prescribe as to the citizenship, character, and financial, technical, and other qualifications of the applicant to operate the station”.

 In 2017, the FCC started requiring applicants in the Amateur Radio Service to answer a "basic qualification question" (more commonly known as the "felony question") to determine whether the applicant has the "requisite character to be an FCC licensee".
 The question asks whether the applicant has ever been convicted of a felony in any local, state, or federal court.
+They must answer "Yes" if they have ever been convicted of a felony, even if the conviction was later expunged, reversed, or sealed.

 If an applicant answers "Yes" to the felony question, they must provide an explanation of the conviction to the FCC within 14 days after the application is received by the FCC or the application will be dismissed.
 The explanation may include a statement as to why granting the application would not be against the public interest, and may include character references.

-Copyright© 2023-2024 -- Laurel Amateur Radio Club VEC (Updated: April 27, 2024)
+Copyright© 2023-2024 -- Laurel Amateur Radio Club VEC (Updated: October 3, 2024)

 Notify the Laurel VEC Webmaster of any problems with the website or with any suggestions for improvement.